Terms and conditions

 - Review the Cost of Attendance used to calculate your financial aid eligibility and notify the Financial Aid Office if your current housing/meal plan or enrollment plans are different.
 Your aid will be recalculated based on changes to your Cost of Attendance.

-- Notify the Financial Aid Office if you receive any additional awards, grants, outside scholarships, or benefits either in writing to the office or via the Resources/Information Tab in Banner Self-Service.
-Outside awards, such as privately funded scholarships, will reduce the components of a financial aid award in the following order: Federal Work-Study or Academic Year Employment, Federal need-based loans, and if necessary, institutional grant funds.
+- Notify the Financial Aid Office if you receive any additional awards, grants, outside scholarships, or benefits.
+Outside awards, such as privately funded scholarships, will reduce the components of a financial aid award in the following order: Federal or Reed Work-Study, Federal student loans, and if necessary, institutional grant funds.
 Outside benefits, such as employment related tuition benefits or federal and state grants, reduce institutional grant funding first, then any awarded work and loan eligibility.

 - Provide all information requested to document or update information in your application for financial aid.